SakshiGoyal001/Thermal_Imaging/README.md

 # Thermal Imaging

-This project demonstrates how to use a Raspberry Pi 4B and an MLX90640 thermal camera to capture and display thermal images.
+This project demonstrates how to use a Raspberry Pi 4B and an MLX90640 thermal camera with 110° field of view (FOV) to capture and display thermal images.
 The thermal images can be viewed directly on the Raspberry Pi or remotely on a laptop.

 ## Features